 Looking for the best RV GPS system for your RV?
 Buying the perfect RV GPS can be an important investment, and you will want to make sure that you have done your research to select what will be best for you!

 There are several things to consider when shopping for an RV GPS.
-In addition, it is also important to understand the advantages of owning a GPS, versus simply using maps on your mobile phone, a paper road atlas, or the old TomTom in your commuter car.
-Beyond those advantages, you are also probably wondering, is an RV GPS better, how does it work, and what features should I be looking for?
+It is also important to understand the advantages of owning a GPS versus simply using maps on your mobile phone, a paper road atlas, or the old TomTom in your commuter car.
+Beyond those advantages, you are probably wondering, is an RV GPS better, how does it work, and what features should I be looking for?

-Together, we will walk through the many advantages of using an RV specific GPS, how these devices work, what features should be considered, and the different models that are available on the market.
+Together, we will walk through the many advantages of using an RV specific GPS, how these devices work, what features should be considered, and the different available models on the market.
 If this does not answer all your RV navigation questions, you may seek the answers in our Frequently Asked Questions section, located at the end of this article.

 A wide array of GPS systems is available on the market, with the most popular being the free Google Maps app, which you can install on your mobile phone.
-Google Maps is a great option, if you are okay with the smaller screen size, data usage charges, and the possibility of the GPS system failing when you are out of cell-signal coverage area.
-This system does offer wonderful updates to the maps, the option to layer in traffic conditions, as well as very specific written and spoken directions.
+Google Maps is a great option if you are okay with the smaller screen size, data usage charges, and the possibility of the GPS failing when you are out of the cell-signal coverage area or battery.
+This system offers wonderful updates to the maps, the option to layer in traffic conditions, and very specific written and spoken directions.

-Nevertheless, many free options out there do not take into consideration all the aspects of driving an RV.
+Nevertheless, many free options out there do not consider all the aspects of driving an RV.
 They may take you down routes that include tight turns, U-turns, low underpasses or clearance areas, small roadways, bridges with weight constrictions, or congested downtown routes with no large vehicle parking areas.